giuliabriao/giuliabriao/README.md

 More about me:

-- 🌱 I’m currently learning ReactJS, NextJs, TypeScript, Rest APIs and Agile Methodologies;
+- 🌱 I’m currently learning Clojure;
-- :raising_hand: Currently working @ Stone Co;
+- :raising_hand: Currently working @ Nubank;
-- ⚡ **Fun fact**: I'm 24, I've worked in a Junior Company and 7 is my lucky number.
+- ⚡ **Fun fact**: I'm 26, I've worked in a Junior Company and 7 is my lucky number.

 ## Follow me